top of page

 More about the wolf in the history of Frisia

 Both the Beowulf and the Fragment recount events of the Early Middle Ages.
 They tell of a legendary battle at the citadel of King Finn of Frisia between the Danes and the Frisians, with Jutish warriors on both sides.
-A battle that must have taken place in Frisia in the mid-fifth century and that cost Finn and his son their lives (for more, Tolkien pleaded in favour of King Finn).
+A battle that must have taken place in Frisia in the mid-fifth century and that cost Finn and his son their lives (for more, go to our blog post Tolkien pleaded in favour of King Finn.
+An immortalized royal tragedy).
 One of the warriors is named Gárulf.
 He fights alongside the Frisians and is either a Frisian or, more probably, a Jute.
 Gárulf is quite hot-tempered.
 Despite given advice by warrior Guthlaf to hold back, he nevertheless charges in the first ranks at the enemy, the Danes.
 Gárulf is one of the first to die.
 Many more warriors fall with him.

 The name Gárulf is composed of gear meaning ‘spear’, and of (w)ulf meaning ‘wolf’.
 Hence ‘spear-wolf’.
 Those readers who watched the Lord of the Ring sequels, Gárulf is one of the warriors of the Rohan people.
 From now on, the reader knows that the real McCoy was a warrior in the retinue of King Finn of Frisia.
 Coincidentally, as mentioned earlier, in high-medieval France a garulfo was a werewolf.
 Whether Gárulf is a Frisian or a Jute, and whether warrior Guthlaf is his father, is still hotly debated among scholars to this date.